 - The Neglected History of Women in the Early Church

 …and there is thankfully much more.
 If we don’t approach the historical evidence with the prior assumption that women never served as ordained elders/overseers, then we can see that they did in fact hold such roles.
 This does not mean that a majority of elders or overseers were ever women–far from it.
-Remember, most cultures in which Christianity has been widely practiced have been patriarchal, and so men were more likely to have been learned enough to serve as authoritative leaders.
+Remember, most cultures in which Christianity has been widely practiced have been patriarchal, and so men were more likely to have been learned enough to be successful leaders.
 But women leaders are part of the church’s heritage and must be integrated into our understanding of proper interpretation of Scripture.

 Sometimes it’s asserted that egalitarians bear a significant burden to explain how their position could possibly be in line with the historic teaching of the church.
 This is fair.
 But it is also fair to press complementarians to demonstrate how their position can be properly distinguished from sheer patriarchy (i.e., the belief that men are superior to women in worth, essence, etc.).
 Given the patriarchal history of Western culture, the complementarian has a steep hill to climb.